salimhb/blood-bank/posts/2008-11-18-devhouse-coming-to-berlin.markdown

 <a href="http://upstream-berlin.com">Upstream Berlin</a> and all the <a href="http://boxhagener119.de/">Boxhagener 119</a> will open up their offices for a "fun-packed weekend of hacking". <br />
 </p>

 <blockquote>"SuperHappyDevHouse is a non-exclusive event intended for creative and curious people interested in technology.
-We&acirc;??re about knowledge sharing, technology exploration, and ad-hoc collaboration.
+We’re about knowledge sharing, technology exploration, and ad-hoc collaboration.
 Come to have fun, build things, learn things, and meet new people.
-It&acirc;??s called hacker culture, and we&acirc;??re here to encourage it."</blockquote>
+It’s called hacker culture, and we’re here to encourage it."</blockquote>

 <p>
 <a href="http://www.flickr.com/photos/bumi/868372691/" title="IMG_1338.JPG by Bumi, on Flickr"><img src="http://farm2.static.flickr.com/1426/868372691_b3e87cd9d5_t.jpg" width="100" height="75" alt="IMG_1338.JPG" style="float:right" /></a>